darrenldl/oali/README.md

 It is **HIGHLY RECOMMENDED** that you leave salt execution to post-install phase using script provided (see below)

 ### Post-install notes
-After installation, several files will be present in `/root` or `/root/llsh_pack` (all of the files are to be accessed/executed by root)
+After installation, several files will be present in `/root/llsh_pack` (all of the files are to be accessed/executed by root)
-  - In `/root/`
 - `salt_exec.sh`(present only if you answered yes to using saltstack for your further setup) allows you start the saltstack setup
-  - In `/root/llsh_pack`
 - `llsh_setup_note` contains description of the files
 - `usb_key_access_mount.sh` allows you to mount your USB key easily and reliably
 - `usb_key_access_umount.sh` allows you to unmount your USB key easily and reliably
 - `useradd_helper_restructed.sh` and `useradd_helper_as_powerful.sh` allow you to add more users in the same manner as used by setup.sh

 ### Misc. notes
 Saltstack files related
 - currently linux-lts is enabled in the salt state files as a measure to avoid lock out due to kernel updates

 ### Prerequisites
 - Working internet connection
 - Partitioning done for system partition
 - USB key (data will be lost)

 ### Space requirement
 - USB key
   - 1 GiB USB drive will be very sufficient
 - System drive
   - Current salt states download/install around 10 GiB of data

 ### Instructions
 #### Get the setup files
 #### With Git
 - Update package database and install git : `pacman -Sy git`
 - Get the files : `git clone https://github.com/darrenldl/Linux_Laptop_Salt_Hard.git`

 #### Without Git
 - `wget https://github.com/darrenldl/Linux_Laptop_Salt_Hard/tarball/master -O - | tar xz`

 #### Start the setup
 - `cd Linux_Laptop_Salt_Hard/scripts; chmod u+x setup.sh; ./setup.sh`

 ### License
 Unlicense - https://unlicense.org/